Ways to stay safe online

 If you receive an email that appears to be sent from someone from Craigs Investment Partners notifying you that we have changed our bank details, it is very likely to be from a fraudster.
 Do not reply to the email.
 Do not click on any links or attachments that may be included in the email.

 If you are concerned about any suspicious emails you may receive or are ever in doubt please phone your Craigs Investment Adviser as soon as possible, either using a direct dial number known to you or 0800 272 442.
 Do not phone any numbers included in the email you are suspicious of.

-If you have any concerns that your email or personal information has been compromised, please contact your service provider immediately.
-Please remember to change your passwords regularly and keep your computer software and security up to date.
+If you have any concerns that your email or personal information has been compromised, please contact your information provider immediately.

 Outlined below are some tips on how to keep safe and protect yourself from cyber-criminal activity, if you wish to discuss further please speak with your Craigs Investment Adviser.